 No government (or any other entity in the information age) can function without data - for policy formulation, planning, monitoring and evaluation.
-Various portfolio organisations require information and data for evidencebased planning and implementation, as does the government for policy formulation.
+Various portfolio organisations require information and data for evidence-based planning and implementation, as does the government for policy formulation.

 Currently, government departments, public agencies and universities are paying other state agencies for data if they have it.
 Many such entities also have appropriate research functions related to their mandate.
-Some have statutory or treaty obligations to collect and report data at the national level to international bodies, particularly the UN and the ITU, but little of this finds its way into the public domain.
+Some have statutory or treaty obligations to collect and report data at the national level to international bodies, particularly the UN and the ITU but little of this finds its way into the public domain.

 There is a core set of indicators that all organisations require, and all have identified the need for demand-side data (via nationally representative surveys) to supplement administrative supply-side data and the limited set of ICT indicators from the census and the annual national household survey conducted by Stats SA.
-Historically, all data has been collected Addressing gender and racial inequality across all skill sets is also critical.
-In the areas of advanced technology, the gender imbalances are as high as 80-20 in favour of men, and the racial imbalances on top of this mean that there are hardly any black women working in these areas.
+Historically, all data has been collected on an ad hoc basis when resources could be secured.
+This needs to be regularised, standardised and institutionalised.